AuthenticFF/jumpstart/README.md

 You will need to cd into the config/converters directory, then run bash convertToEE.sh at the command line.
 This should copy over the EE repo assets.

+_Note:_ This will only work for internal Authentic F&F team members, as the repositories necessary to perform this conversion are private.